Dudejoe870/game-emu/README.md

 sudo cmake --install . [--prefix (install prefix)]
 ```

-You can specify an install prefix if you don't want to install it to the normal directory (usually /usr/local)
+You can specify an install prefix if you don't want to install it to the normal directory (usually /usr/local (make sure it's in your /etc/ld.so.conf!))

 Once it's in your path (will be by default if you didn't specify an install prefix)
 you can now use ```game-emu-cli``` to run the software.
 > Note: If you specified a custom install prefix,
 your LD_LIBRARY_PATH variable will have to
 include the lib subdirectory in the install path.
+Or you can add it to your /etc/ld.so.conf config.

 # Contribution
 If you want to contribute, be my guest!
 I'd love to see what other people have to bring,